icpc/ccs-specs/Contest_API.md

 | logo                         | array of FILE ? | Logo for this contest, intended to be an image with aspect ratio near 1:1.
 Only allowed mime types are image/\*.
 | location                     | LOCATION ?      | Location where the contest is held.

-The expected/typical use of `countdown_pause_time` is that once a `start_time` is defined and close, the countdown may be paused due to unforeseen delays.
-In this case, `start_time` should be set to `null` and `countdown_pause_time` to the number of seconds left to count down.
+The typical use of `countdown_pause_time` is when a contest director wishes to pause the countdown to the start of a contest.
+For example, this may occur because of technical issues or to make an announcement.
+When the contest countdown is paused, the value of `countdown_pause_time` should be set to the number of seconds remaining in the countdown at the time of the pause.
+In this case, the `start_time` must be set to `null`, thereby, setting an undefined `start_time` (the `start_time` is undefined since the length of the pause may be unknown).
-The `countdown_pause_time` may change to indicate approximate delay.
+The `countdown_pause_time` may be changed to indicate the approximate delay until the contest starts.
 Countdown is resumed by setting a new `start_time` and resetting `countdown_pause_time` to `null`.